Skip to main content

 • Servicing release branches (release/X.0.Yxx-srN) all map to the single general SDK channel for that band (e.g., release/10.0.1xx-sr6, release/10.0.1xx-sr7, etc. all map to .NET 10.0.1xx SDK).
 There is no .NET X.0.Yxx SDK SRn channel — do not invent one.

 • Preview release branches (release/X.0.Yxx-previewN) map to dedicated per-preview channels (e.g., release/11.0.1xx-preview3.NET 11.0.1xx SDK Preview 3).
+See Subscription Authoring & Lifecycle below for how to wire a new preview channel into the maui subscription set, including the PR #35364 channel/branch mismatch trap.

 • RC release branches (release/X.0.Yxx-rcN) use dedicated per-RC channels (e.g., .NET 10.0.1xx SDK RC 2) only while their cycle is active — these default mappings are removed after the RC ships, so get-default-channels will show no RC sibling to copy from.
 If you can't find a sibling, stop and tell the user to escalate to release engineering — do not guess the channel name.